barkais/moleculaR/README.md

 ```
 # Run moleuclaR input maker
-moleculaR.input.maker()
+moleculaR.Input.Maker()
 ```

 **In case you opt to generate a 3D visualization, it is best practice to use one of the molecules found in the `Optimized_structures_xyz`.**

 **Make sure to you do not save the input file in the moleculaR_csv_files folder.
 There should not be anything else in the moleculaR_csv_files folder.**

-#### This step results in creating an input file in .RData format - containing the arguments for feature generation in `moleculaR()` - for future uses and documentation.
+#### This step results in creating an input file in .txt format - containing the arguments for feature generation in `moleculaR()` - for future uses and documentation.

 #### The resulting input file can now be passed to the main function `moleculaR()` as an argument.

 #### Step 4 - Get molecular features
 ```
-# Use an input file generated with moleculaR.input.maker().
+# Use an input file generated with moleculaR.Input.Maker().
 # Pass the input file location to moleculaR's main function `moleculaR()`.
 # Indicate the path to the input file as an argument.
-moleculaR('path/to/input/file.RData')
+moleculaR('path/to/input/file.txt')
 ```

 ### Command Line Usage